Rays trade 2B Forsythe to Dodgers for De Leon, add Tolleson

 "He's a grinder, a professional hitter who can really handle left-handed pitching and has some versatility," Friedman said.

-Tampa Bay also announced Monday it had finalized a $1 million, one-year contract with free agent right-hander Shawn Tolleson, who can make an additional $1.15 million in bonuses.
+Tampa Bay also announced Monday it had finalized a $1 million, one-year contract with free agent right-hander Shawn Tolleson, who can make an additional $1.15 million in performance bonuses based on relief appearances.

 The 29-year-old Tolleson was 2-2 with 11 saves and a 7.68 ERA in 37 games for Texas last year, when his season was cut short by a lower back strain.
 He became a free agent in October when he refused an outright assignment to the minors.